puppetlabs/puppetlabs-postgresql/README.md

 The version of PostgreSQL to install/manage.
 This is a simple way of providing a specific version such as '9.2' or '8.4' for example.

 Defaults to your operating system default.

+####`postgis_version`
+The version of PostGIS to install if you install PostGIS.
+Defaults to the lowest available with the version of PostgreSQL to be installed.

 ####`needs_initdb`
 This setting can be used to explicitly call the initdb operation after server package is installed and before the postgresql service is started.
 If not specified, the module will decide whether to call initdb or not depending on your OS distro.